bish0polis/strongswanaws/README.md

   * Sets StrongSwan start on boot

 * `strongswanaws::tunnels` - This recipe does the following.
-  * Writes PSK's to the secrets file
+  * Writes PSKs to the secrets file
   * Configures tunnels to which StrongSwan will connect

 ## Usage